Need for Speed: Need for Speed: Millionaire (canceled)

 Need for Speed: Millionaire was a canceled online-only entry developed by Criterion Games, which started development around 2008 after the release of Burnout Paradise and Need For Speed: Undercover.
 It would have seen the player and friends go on adventures after a lottery win and the purchase of many supercars, described by Criterion director Alex Ward as "Freeburn meets Top Gear challenges".
 The game was worked on for six months and had a playable version, but was canceled in favor of Need for Speed: Hot Pursuit.

 Need for Speed: Edge (canceled)

 Need for Speed: Edge was a free-to-play MMO racing game developed by EA Spearhead (formerly EA Korea) and published by Nexon from South Korea and Tencent Interactive Entertainment (known as Need for Speed Online) from China.
 It is the third free-to-play game in the franchise overall, along with being the only free-to-play racing game that runs on the Frostbite 3 game engine.
 The PC version is based on the 2013 title Need for Speed Rivals, while the mobile version (sometimes referred to as Need for Speed: Duel) is based on Need for Speed: No Limits.
-The open beta was released on December 10, 2017.
+Released on December 14, 2017.
 Nexon shut down the game on May 30, 2019.